Cheukting/rasa_workshop/README.md

 `cd rasa_workshop`

-(optional) Create a new [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [pyenv](https://github.com/pyenv/pyenv-virtualenv) environment.
+Create a new [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [virtualenv](https://github.com/pyenv/pyenv-virtualenv) environment.

+`conda create --name rasa_workshop`

+or

+`pyenv virtualenv <version> rasa_workshop`

+where `<version>` is the python version (Rasa require python>=3.5)

+> Notes:
+> If virtualenv is too difficult to set up (e.g. using Windows), you can use [venv](https://docs.python.org/3/library/venv.html) instead

 Install the requirements:

 `pip install -r requirement.txt`

+> Notes:
+> If you are using conda and have problems with pip install, you may try installing individual packages using [conda-forge](https://conda-forge.org/docs/user/introduction.html)

 ## Create a new project